 Of course, social media has grown into a multimedia institution.
 Words or copy, audio, images, video and who knows what’s next to have all become part of the norm on social media.
 Add to that existing work like artwork, stationery and graphic design.
 There are great opportunities to set up outsourcing arrangements for these services.
 We tend to, unfortunately, think of graphic design as something we do as and when we need it but consider that a business that is consistently marketing itself requires consistent work in this area.
 For example, if you sell by catalogue, and if your products are suitable you really should, you may want to update your catalogues regularly.

 This one is not so obvious but ask most people with small businesses what they want and they will tell you more customers.
 So why not provide them with what they need?
 This is different from offering marketing; when you offer sales as an outsource service you are bringing customers over the line.
 An example we can relate to are the mobile. money agents.
-Mobile providers have branch networks which could offer the services agents offered but would not have done as good a job as agents.
+Mobile providers have branch networks that could offer the services agents offered but would not have done as good a job as agents.
 There are many great products out there looking for a champion.
 One of the best ways to make sure is to buy sample stock and sell it yourself, just a few units.
 What you are offering is the ability to move volumes of the product for compensation.

-I was tempted to leave this out as I had mentioned it earlier but there’s no getting around it really.
+I was tempted to leave this out as I had mentioned earlier but there’s no getting around it really.
 The technology available and circumstances have connived to encourage more and more businesses to sell remotely or online in one form or another.
 Logistics is a really complicated exercise that is not quite as simple as offering a pick and drop service.
 In the customer’s eye, the logistics provider is part of the business and the more pleasant or less eventful the experience with the logistics provider the better.
 Think of your local supermarket establishing a delivery service run via WhatsApp.
 A delivery partner is required for this.
-There are many cases in which a logistics partner can boost business and outsourcing this would be ideal if the partner can handle the requirements.
+There are many cases in which a logistics partner can boost business and outsourcing would be ideal if the partner can handle the requirements.

 Good outsourcing happens when the customers and even the staff of the client organisation do not feel like the work has been outsourced.
 The ideas above are solid ideas to get you thinking but there are many more applications that outsourcing can apply to as a business idea.